 Project Details: Calculations: Hotel: Site area: Hotels in SZ 2E are limited to 56 rooms per acre per 0.25 acres Table 3-1.
 Calculate the intensity by dividing the site size by the number of hotel rooms.
-Hotel: 14 rooms 14 rooms ÷ 0.25 acres = 56 rooms/acre Esting and Drinking areas Eating and Drinking: Eating and Drinking area: 3,000 square feet is less than 10% of the total floor 3,000 square feet area of the project and therefore is not counted when calculating intensity.
-Total building floor area: 32,670 square feet
+Hotel: 14 rooms 14 rooms ÷ 0.25 acres = 56 rooms/acre Eating and Drinking area: Eating and Drinking: 3,000 square feet 3,000 square feet is less than 10% of the total floor area of the project and therefore is not counted Total building floor area: when calculating intensity.
+32,670 square feet